Understanding what you need when you buy powder coating powder

 Where to buy powder coating powder in Australia

 If you have a business that requires powder coating powders for specialty applications, or are simply looking to buy powder coating powders for your business, there are several big companies operating in Australia who provide powders for your needs.
 The main powder coating powders manufacturers are Dulux, AkzoNobel, PPG, and Jotun, and Oxytech is a local distributor for Oxyplast Powder Coatings.
-Below is a table outlining a few of the products available on the Australian market.
+Below is a table outlining a few of the products and powder coating paint suppliers on the Australian market.

-We usually get the question: “where to buy powder coat paint near me”, therefore we created the following list.
-There are also specialty powder coating powders available, such as the Interpon EasyClean series which aids in the removal of graffiti, Dulux Zincshield for corrosion resistance, and Jotun’s Jotapipe series which are FBE coatings.
+We often get the question: “where to buy powder coat paint near me?”.
+The list below outlines a few of your options.
+As well as the standard chemistries, there are also specialty powder coating powders available from a range of powder coating paint suppliers: the Interpon EasyClean series aids in the removal of graffiti, Dulux Zincshield provides corrosion resistance, and Jotun’s Jotapipe series of FBE coatings protects pipes.

 |Powder Coating Powder Company||Company Headquarters||Powder Coating Powder Brand|